 Leanne, 22, is in polyamorous relationships with four people and identifies as a relationship anarchist.

 “I customise each of my relationships according to what the people in the relationship want out of it instead of ascribing labels like platonic, romantic, or sexual,” she explains.
-“I see my romantic relationships as on par with my intimate friendships.
+“My romantic relationships are on par with my intimate friendships.

 Rachel, 42, came to polyamory later in life at the age of 39 and started exploring it with her husband.
 Now married for almost 20 years, they are in a long-term triad with a man.

-Lastly, meet Mark in his fifties, who has been practising polyamory since 1993.
+Lastly, meet Mark in his fifties, who has been practising polyamory since 1993 and who has had many polyamorous relationships.

 He is married to his wife and they have two children together.
 He also has multiple other long-term partners and continues to date casually.
 Mark doesn’t hide the fact that he has other partners from his children, but also doesn’t advertise it.
-When asked to describe his poly life, Mark had just one word to sum it up: complicated.
+When asked to describe his poly life and multiple partners, Mark had just one word to sum it up: complicated.

 “The first time I heard the word polyamory was 13 years after I started being polyamorous.
 That’s when I learned that there was a word for it.
 I thought I’d invented it!”